pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 The test will have been applied, but you won't see anything if it passes.

-To demonstrate this, use `-pgpkg-summary`:
+To demonstrate this, use `--summary`:

-    $ pgpkg -pgpkg-summary .
+    $ pgpkg --summary .
     github.com/bookwork/pgpkg: installed 0 function(s), 0 view(s) and 0 trigger(s).
 0 migration(s) needed.
 0 test(s) run
     github.com/example/hello-pgpkg: installed 2 function(s), 0 view(s) and 0 trigger(s).
 0 migration(s) needed.
 1 test(s) run